Wholepower 2019-nCoV Antigen Screen Test (Nasal Swab)

 - Specimen to be tested should be obtained and handled by standard methods for their collections.

-- Insert the entire absorbent tip of the swab into your nostril, but do not insert the swab more than 1.5 cm into your nose.
-Slowly rotate the swab in a circular path against the inside of your nostril at least 4 times for a total of 15 seconds.
+- Insert the entire absorbent tip of the swab into one nostril, but do not insert the swab more than 1.5 cm into the nose.
+Slowly rotate the swab in a circular path against the inside of the nostril at least 4 times for a total of 15 seconds.
 Be sure to collect any nasal drainage that may be present on the swab, gently remove the swab.
-Using the same swab, repeat the same collection procedure in your other nostril.
+Using the same swab, repeat the same collection procedure in the other nostril.

 - All specimens should be tested as soon as they are prepared.
 If necessary, they can be stored at 2-8 °C for up to 24 hours or at - 20 °C for longer periods.
 Restore the sample to room temperature before testing.